methods-cogneuro/methods-cogneuro.github.io/methods-cogneuro-book/connectivite.md

 :align: center
   A functional brain parcellation with 122 parcels is presented on the left (BASC).
 In the center, a matrix is shown where each element represents the correlation between the activity of two parcels.
 The parcels have been ordered to highlight diagonal squares: these are groups or regions whose activity strongly correlates with each other and less so with the rest of the brain.
 Clustering algorithms automatically detect these groups of parcels, called functional networks.
 An example of functional networks generated with hierarchical clustering is presented on the right, which identifies, among others, the default mode network.
 This figure is generated by python code using the [nilearn](https://nilearn.github.io/) library (click on + to see the code), and is distributed under the CC-BY license.
 ```
 We have repeatedly mentioned  ***functional network***, but without really defining what it is.
-When using a connectivity map, the functionnal network is the set of regions that appear in the map and are therefore connected to our target region.
+When using a connectivity map, the functional network is the set of regions that appear in the map and are therefore connected to our target region.
 However, this approach depends on the target region.
 Yet, it is intuitive that all connectivity maps using targets in, for example, the default mode network will look similar.
 To formalize this intuition, we need to consider the connectivity of _all_ pairs of regions simultaneously, a notion called functional connectome.
 By using unsupervised learning techniques, such as clustering, it is possible to identify groups of brain regions that are strongly connected to each other and weakly connected to the rest of the brain.
 This is the most common definition of a functional network.
 This approach allows for the division of the brain into networks, in an automatic and data-driven way, see {numref}`network-fig` (bottom, left).

 ```{admonition} Connectome
 :class: tip